KaizenCrew2023/RoadWarrior/decisions/ADR-6 Native Android and iOS Apps.md

 - Cost - each app will require dedicated development

 Alternative Considered:
-- Cross platform app - would not offer the richest experience on each mobile device type.
+- Cross platform app - would not necessarily offer the richest experience on each mobile device type.